 The streets of Tombstone themselves are said to be the pathways of many a lingering spirit, one of which is the long-dead Marshal Fred White, who was accidentally shot by Cowboy faction leader, Curly Bill Brocius on October 28, 1880.
 White, the first marshal of Tombstone, had gained the respect of the Clanton Gang, and in fact, had arrested “Cowboy” members on several occasions, rarely having any problems when doing so.
 In the early morning of October 28th, Curly Bill and several of his cohorts were making sport by shooting up the town.

 When White went to disarm the gunman, a shot was accidentally fired, hitting White in the groin.
 Though it was thought that he would make a full recovery, two days later, he died.
 Today, he is said to haunt the street in front of the shooting site, which was an empty lot where the Bird Cage Theatre was built a year later.

-Another cowboy that of a man moving along in a long black frock coat has also been seen on several occasions.
+Another ghostly cowboy, that of a man moving along in a long black frock coat, has also been seen on several occasions.
 Crossing the road, the apparition is often seen near the site where Virgil Earp was ambushed and shot in the arm, crippling him for life.
 The spirit never makes it across the street, leading many to believe that this may be the ghost of Virgil Earp himself.

 A woman in a long white dress has also been spied on Tombstone streets.
-One legend tells that she is a fretful mother whose child died from yellow fever in the 1880s and devastated; she later took her own life.
-Another version of the tale claims that she was a brothel madam who was hanged and continues to stalk to streets searching for her executioners.
+One legend tells that she is a fretful mother whose child died from yellow fever in the 1880s and was devastated; she later took her own life.
+Another version of the tale claims that she was a brothel madam who was hanged and continues to stalk the streets searching for her executioners.